 With that prideful gloat, Ms. Clinton stated in part that existing coal economy would be replaced with jobs in the new economy.
 I have the impression that part of the proposal was never actually acted upon.
 Not to single Ms. Clinton out, this political posturing happens on both sides, and is so rarely backed up for the benefit of the “little guy.”
 This is a HUGE problem in US politics, clear across the board.

 Coal is / was indeed a way of life, and a way of life that people survived from.
+Thomas, West Virginia was built on coal.
+Remnants of coke ovens are still easily seen.
 Modern mining is requiring less and less workers due to new technology.
 That is making even the open mines need fewer workers.
 Windpower, which is wonderfully clean and generates so much energy, needs even less manpower than the diminishing manpower needed for mining.
 It’s all a huge conundrum in my mind, and like so many things, I wish I could wave a magic wand and make all of this work for everyone.

 Painting While Disabled